 The Amygdala-Prefrontal Cortex System: Threat Detection Recalibration

 Every movement is potential threat.
 Every sensation is warning.
 This hypervigilance is initially adaptive—the brain learned the world is dangerous.
-But when it persists beyond the acute phase, it becomes neurologically counterproductive.
+But when hypervigilance persists beyond the acute phase, the response becomes neurologically counterproductive.

 The prefrontal cortex—your executive function center—gets suppressed when the amygdala is dominant.
 The two systems compete for resources.
 Under chronic threat activation, the amygdala wins.
 Resources flow to survival, away from executive function.

 Neuroplasticity recovery requires rebalancing these systems.
-Not eliminating threat-detection—that’s still necessary.
-But recalibrating it so the prefrontal cortex can function.
+Not eliminating threat-detection—that survival mechanism is still necessary.
+But recalibrating amygdala sensitivity so the prefrontal cortex can function.

 The Dopamine System: Reward Architecture Reorganization